The Happiest Countries in the World Are Not the Ones You Think Of

 As such, Guyana, Lesotho, Russia, Lithuania, Suriname, Ivory Coast, Kazhakstan, Equatorial Guinea, Belarus, and South Korea are the countries that top the list in the number of suicides per inhabitant each year.

-To conclude, don’t be fooled by these rankings.
+To conclude, don’t be fooled by the “happiest countries” rankings.

 Happiness is a very subjective and changing state.

-Comparing country levels of happiness is like comparing vegans and normal people: everyone does what they believe to be best for them.
+Comparing happiness levels between countries is like comparing vegans and carnivores: everyone does what they believe to be best for them.

 The society built by the Swedish for the Swedish ranks high because it fits well Swedish preferences.

-Yet it doesn’t mean that it would fit Americans or Indonesians.
+Yet it doesn’t mean that it would fit Chileans or Indonesians.

-What would fit Americans would be the current American society with some minor changes that only Americans can decide.
+What would fit Chileans best is the current Chilean society with some minor changes that only Chileans can decide.

-What this whole happiness survey thing measures, eventually, is how well society fits people that inhabit it.
+What this whole happiness survey measures, eventually, is how well society fits people that inhabit it.

 It’s about the “fittest”, not the “happiest”.